sirt3tris/ArtifactSurvey/index.md

 <img src="games.png" alt="" width="400" align="right"/>
 The first thing we want to check is our respondents gaming background.
 Not surprisingly a large proportion of players mentioned Dota2, Hearthstone and Mtg/Mtga as games they regularly play.
 These are indeed the popular games more closely related to Artifact in terms of lore, gametype or developers.
-Quite interestingly two FPS follow the top 3 on the chart: Overwatch and CS:GO, which are overall mentioned by nearly 25% of the respondents. </p>
+Alltogether 65% of the sample play card games and quite interestingly, nearly 25% of the respondents mentioned the two FPS which follow the top 3 on the chart: Overwatch and CS:GO. </p>

 <p align="center">
 <img src="gamemodes3.png" alt="game modes" width="500"/>  </p>